mattrussell2/gradescope-autograder/README.md

 | `REPO_WRITE_DEPLOY_TOKEN` | ... | Deploy token for your repository.
 Create one in the gitlab web interface with settings->access tokens.
 The token must have `read_repository` and `write_repository` permissions, and must have at least the `maintainer` role |

 # Notes on podman
-* Note that the eecs server uses `podman`, as `RHEL` doesn't directly support docker.
 * You can expect that the disk usage on your system will be directly proportional to the number of available processes you provide to your runner, as each separate process has its own clone of the repo.
 * `podman` containers **cannot** be mounted on nfs drives (e.g. your home directory); this is one of the reasons the `storage.conf` file is necessary above.
 * Despite that your containers will be built in `/var/tmp/YOUR_HALLIGAN_UTLN_HERE/containers/storage`, there is still a upper-limit to the storage space.
 I ran out at ~20gb.
 A few handy `podman` commands in regard to this
     * `podman system df`          -> shows your podman disk usage
-    * `podman system prune --all` -> frees unused space from podman -> note that the output re: space freed can be misleading (look super large) if your containers share layers.
+    * `podman system prune --all` -> frees unused space from podman -> the output re: space freed can be misleading (look super large) if your containers share layers.
     * `podman rmi --all --force`  -> cleans any containers that might be in-use (sometimes is an issue if containers-builds are quit mid-process)

     * The default behavior of our `CI/CD` scripts that use podman is to automatically run `podman system prune --all --force` and `podman rmi --all --force` to cleanup.
 This is not the most efficient in that the autograding containers will need to be pulled every time rather than leveraging a cache, but should keep your space on `/tmp` from filling up, which would prevent the script from running at all.
 TODO: update script to run the `prune/rmi` commands when `podman df` reports usage over ~10 (?) gb.
-* If the EECS folks have to restart the `vm-podman01` server, for now you will have to manually restart your runner (`gitlab-runner run &`) [note that this has not happened in the first year of the server being up].
+* If the EECS folks have to restart the `vm-podman01` server, for now you will have to manually restart your runner (`gitlab-runner run &`) [note that this has happened once the first year of the server being up].

 # .gitlab-ci.yml
 The 'magic' here all happens by way of the `.gitlab-ci.yml` file, which gitlab works with automatically whenever you run `git push`.
 The file is already configured to do what you'll need to (assuming your `config.toml` is set up properly).

-## NOTE: **`course-repos`** group-level variables
+## **`course-repos`** group-level variables
 To make this all work, the `.gitlab-ci.yml` file also relies on some gitlab environment variables that are set at a course-repos group level, and which are automatically accessible by every course under that group. **DO NOT MODIFY THESE GROUP-LEVEL VARIABLES!
 Furthemore, these variables contain sensitive information intended to be visible only to trusted members of the Tufts CS community, so please be careful to whom you give privileged access to your course repository!**

 ## Gitlab-runner jobs